 - The desire for legal separation but also keeping eligibility for certain benefits legally intact, or

 - Avoiding formal divorce on moral or religious grounds.

+Sometimes a separation can cause hurt feelings and sometimes it can be the cause of a need for a restraining order.
+Our office can help with that also.
 If you wish to obtain a legal separation, both parties must agree, and a Petition needs to be filed with the court.
 Our skilled Kentucky family law team can help if you and your spouse need a legal separation in Kentucky.

 Child Custody and Visitation

 When parents separate or divorce, it’s the children that are often impacted the most.
 Much of family in law in Kentucky focuses on protecting the rights and interests of children.
 Our caring and compassionate family law attorney can help you navigate the delicate process of working through a child custody and visitation agreement that is in the best interests of your children.

 In the state of Kentucky, both parents are required to provide financial support to minor children.
 Kentucky’s child support obligations are calculated according to the Kentucky Revised Statute 403.212.
 These amounts, however, are subject to modification at the discretion of the court.

 While the needs of the children come first at all times, all parties want to make sure that any award for child support is fair.
 Other factors that may impact child support include disparity in parent incomes and certain expenses.
 Our Kentucky child support attorney can help ensure that your agreement is both fair and equitable.